Have you heard of the Samsung Galaxy Fold? If you haven’t, you’re a bit behind on the news as there’s already a second iteration on the way.

 A non-responsive website will lose the majority of internet users to mobile-optimised websites.
 You’ll have less audience because the number of people using their desktop is declining.

-Adopting a responsive design now allows you to cater to the current demand.
+Adopting a responsive design now allows you to cater to the current demand (Take Adidas as an example).
 At the same time, you future-proof your website, too.

 The statistics above aren’t a new thing for search engines.
 It was way back in 2018 that Google started its mobile-first indexing of the web.
 This gives priority to mobile-responsive websites.